766F6964/dotdotdot/README.md

 - A statusbar that can display additional information such as frames per second etc.
 - Unit tests

+## Authorship
+- 766F6964 on Github wrote most of the code
+- Eli the Bearded added `pbmtodots`
 ## References
 The project was heavily inspired by the popular ![drawille library](https://github.com/asciimoo/drawille).